World leaders urge return to talks after US and Israeli strikes kill Iranian leader Ali Khamenei

 Demonstrations were also held from New York to Berlin and beyond by members of the Iranian diaspora and their supporters, celebrating the end of Khamenei’s rule.

-Iranians in Berlin were seen cheering and dancing to loud music on Saturday afternoon in celebration.
-Some of the demonstrators waved flags of the Iranian monarchy, with German, Israeli, and U.S. flags also on display.
+Iranians in Berlin and Vienna were seen cheering and dancing on Sunday in celebration.
+Some of the demonstrators waved flags of the Iranian monarchy, with Israeli and U.S. flags also on display.
 Hopeful Iranians also took to the streets in multiple U.S. cities.

 Ciobanu reported from Warsaw and Metz from Ramallah, West Bank.
 Reporters around the world contributed to this report.